rust-lang/rust/doc/tutorial/generic.md

     let n = none;

-If you never do anything else with none, the compiler will not be able to assign a type to it.
+If you never do anything else with `n`, the compiler will not be able to assign a type to it.
 (The same goes for `[]`, in fact.)
 If you really want to have such a statement, you'll have to write it like
 this:

     let n = none::<int>;
+    // or
+    let n2: option::t<int>: none;

 Note that, in a value expression, `<` already has a meaning as a comparison operator, so you'll have to write `::<T>` to explicitly